Are you affected by chronic foot pain? Do you often feel pain when running or jogging?

 After shockwave therapy patients are told to avoid any strenuous activity for at least 24 hours, regardless of pain levels.
 Patients should avoid physical exercise including running, hiking, etc.

 How often can you do shock wave therapy?

 Most patients require shockwave treatment 3-5 times.
 After each session patients should take a break for 3-10 days before undergoing another treatment.
 This gives tissue time to respond between treatments.

 What are the side effects of shockwave therapy?

 The most common side effects of shockwave therapy are bruising and inflammation.
 This should go away before undergoing any further treatment.

 Get Treatment with Shockwave Therapy

 Do you think you may have plantar fasciitis or tendonitis?
-Call the professionals at Newtown Foot and Ankle at 215.234.3772.
+Call the expert doctors at Newtown Foot and Ankle at 215.234.3772.
 You can also schedule an appointment with our specialists online today.
 We will work with you to find a treatment option that best suits your needs.